bonolo2s/Gratitude-Journal/README.md

 cloned the backend code.

 ## Contribution
+## Contribution
 Contributions are welcome!
-Please read the contribution guidelines before getting started.
+If you're interested in contributing, here are some guidelines:
+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes in your branch.
+4. Submit a pull request.

+Please ensure your code adheres to the existing style for consistency.

 ## Contact Info
 WhatsApp: 0727525285